strubell/11-767/labs/lab9-carbon.md

 1: Inference
 ----
 1. Plug your device in to the Kill-a-watt and run inference using your model to get a measurement of the energy draw.
+What is its baseline energy draw, and how does that compare to running inference?
 2. Multiply energy draw by inference time to get an estimate of energy required per inference (you can average over input size).
 3. Multiply this by the carbon intensity of the location of your device.
 You can use [this resource](https://www.epa.gov/egrid/power-profiler#/).
-3. Please include at least this estimate in your final project report.
+4. Please include at least this estimate in your final project report.

 2: Training
 ----